-Malaria is a disease caused by the protozoa Plasmodium and spread by the Anopheles mosquito.
+Malaria is a disease caused by the protozoa Plasmodium and spread by a vector, the Anopheles mosquito.
 It is one of the most important diseases in the world in terms of mortality and morbidity.
 It is a particular problem in sub-Saharan Africa, but is also seen in South and South East Asia.
 Malaria deaths continue to rise at a time when non-malarial deaths are falling, mainly due to waning efficacy of available medicines, despite the arrival of new agents.
 Resistance continues to be a major problem and a vaccine remains elusive.
 The prevalence of fake medicines in endemic countries is another major problem.

 Anopheles mosquitoes capable of carrying the disease exist in England, but the climate is currently too cool at some times of year for the malarial parasite to complete its lifecycle.
 As global warming bites, it may return to temperate areas such as Exeter, England, where in Roman times it was present.